Sassui Punnhun

-Sassui Punnhun is a Sindhi, and Balochi and Punjabi tragic folktale.
+Sassui Punnhun or Sassi Pannu is a Sindhi, and Balochi and Punjabi tragic folktale.
 Set in Sindh and Makran, the tragedy follows the story of a faithful lover who endures many difficulties while seeking her beloved husband who was separated from her by rivals.

 It is one of the seven popular tragic romances of Sindh.
 The other six are Umar Marvi, Momal Rano, Sohni Mehar, Lilan Chanesar, Sorath Rai Diyach, and Noori Jam Tamachi.
 In Punjab, it is among four of the most popular romances.
 The other three are Heer Ranjha, Sohni Mahiwal and Mirza Sahiban.
+The most popular Punjabi rendition is the one of Fazal Shah of Lahore.

 Origins

 The earliest mention of this tale is in the texts of Qazi Qadan.
 Later it is mentioned in Karim Jo Risalo of Shah Abdul Karim of Bulri, the great-great-grandfather of the legendary poet of Sindh, Shah Latif of Bhit.
 The story appears in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.
 Later it was retold by Hashim Shah in Punjabi.